-As retailers see an increase in direct-to-consumer (D2C) sales, they're seeing new challenges that come with the business model - including technology to keep up with customer expectations.
+As retailers see an increase in direct-to-consumer (D2C) sales, they're seeing new challenges that come with the business model—including technology to meet ever-changing customer expectations.
 To keep up with omnichannel, dropshipping, and other complex D2C distribution models, retailers are feeling the amplified need for advanced order management solutions like distributed order management.

 What is Distributed Order Management?

-Distributed order management (DOM) systems power advanced order processing and routing logic to fulfill retail orders from the best location(s) to maximize margins and customer experience.
+Distributed order management (DOM) powers advanced order processing and routing logic to fulfill retail orders from the best location(s)— maximizing margins and improving customer experience.
 They provide global views of inventory and orders and determine the best fulfillment source by referencing comprehensive rules including proximity, priority, capacity, and others.
-Retailers with robust sales and fulfillment networks use DOM to automate business rules that optimize their buy, fulfill, return anywhere models.
+Brands with multiple sales channels and robust fulfillment networks use DOM to automate business rules that optimize their buy, fulfill, return anywhere models.

 Standard – or “traditional” – order management is focused on automating order processing functions like transactions, customer communications, and servicing.
 Distributed order management enables traditional order processing plus the addition of advanced order-routing and logic-based rules that determine which fulfillment location can (and should) fulfill the order to the consumer.

-Standard order management systems support retailers with simple operations (ex: a single sales channel and fulfillment location), where distributed order management systems support retailers with advanced fulfillment networks and sales channels (ex: omnichannel / multi-brand / global sales and fulfillment).
+Standard order management supports retailers with simple operations (i.e. a single sales channel and 1-2 fulfillment locations), where distributed order management systems support retailers with larger fulfillment networks and more sales channels (i.e. omnichannel, multi-brand, global footprint, and complex fulfillment operations).